Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Roasted Broccoli and Cauliflower

-Here is a brief overview of how this broccoli and cauliflower recipe comes together.
+Here is a brief overview of how this roasted broccoli and cauliflower recipe comes together.
 Be sure to scroll to the recipe card at the bottom of the post for the full recipe, including all measurements.

-Choose broccoli that is bright green in color.
+• Picking out fresh broccoli: Choose broccoli that is bright green in color.
 You want to see a similar shade of green throughout the top of the florets.
 Avoid bunches that have patches of yellow or brown.
 Look for plump stems and compact florets.

-When choosing cauliflower for this recipe, pick a head of cauliflower that is bright white and doesn’t have any brown spots.
+• Choosing cauliflower: When choosing cauliflower for this recipe, pick a head of cauliflower that is bright white and doesn’t have any brown spots.
 It should have bright green leaves that are tightly attached.

 How to Cut Cauliflower and Broccoli

 When preparing your broccoli and cauliflower, you can either break it or cut it to break it up into smaller pieces.
+You can see detailed instructions and photos in this post: How to Cut Cauliflower.

 • Cutting the florets: Start by cutting the cauliflower head in half.
 Working with one half of the head at a time, make two cuts, each angling into the other, to remove the stem from the florets.
 Then cut the florets into bite-sized pieces.

-• Breaking the florets: The second way you can do this is by breaking florets off the head.
+• Breaking the florets: The second way you can do this is by breaking cauliflower florets off the head.
 Continue to do this until you have broken off all of the pieces away from the stem and broken them into smaller bite-sized pieces.

 Storing and Reheating Leftovers